zapier/visual-builder/docs/_publish/launch-process/zps.md

 Zapier Partner Sandbox does not include premium features for Zapier Tables or Zapier Interfaces.

-## Who’s eligible for Zapier Partner Sandbox?
+## Who is eligible for Zapier Partner Sandbox?
-Any Admin or Collaborator on a public integration team can request access to Zapier Partner Sandbox.
+Each Admin or Collaborator on a public integration team can request access to Zapier Partner Sandbox.

 ## How to apply for Zapier Partner Sandbox
 Write into `partners@zapier.com` requesting access, we'll be happy to help!